-The County used the Outfall Reconnaissance Inventory / Sample Collection Field Sheets to perform visual monitoring of outfalls in the Collin County UA.
-The 14 outfalls identified (see ID-1) were visually screened during Year 4.
+The County used the Outfall Reconnaissance Inventory / Sample Collection Field Sheets to perform visual monitoring of outfalls.
+Four outfalls were monitored on Forest Grove Estates Rd, two outfalls were monitored on West College Ave, one outfall was monitored on CR340, and two outfalls on McMillen Rd.
 Field sheets and photos are attached.

-Implementation Activity Measurable Goal Completion Date Visual screening of 25% of outfalls identified during first permit term Maintain tracking system/verify GIS map Outfall monitoring map and visual screening forms 12/31/17
+Implementation Activity Measurable Goal Completion Date Visual screening of 25% of outfalls identified during first permit term Maintain tracking system/verify GIS map Outfall monitoring map and visual screening forms 12/31/16